|

 Court House Square, Boonville, Indiana

-of which are strict symmetry and geometrical proportions.
-Other
+style, hallmarks of which are strict symmetry and geometrical

-two sloping sides of a roof that have their wall plates running
+meeting of two sloping sides of a roof that have their wall plates

-in a window or door; not visible in this example because the
+glass are set in a window or door; not visible in this example because

 |